 Queensland’s Heritage Listed Wet Tropics Rainforest are famous for the abundance of waterfalls that tumble through tropical rainforest.
 The high country of the Atherton Tablelands, approx. one hour west of Cairns, have some of the best waterfalls, many of which are easily accessible via a short walk from the carpark.
+The walk to Windin Falls takes about one hour with the Windin Waterfall a spectacular reward!
 Take a Cairns waterfall self-drive roadtrip by heading west from Cairns on the Gillies Highway to reach the Atherton Tablelands and Wet Tropics parks.
-Then it’s a tough decision which waterfall to visit first!
+Then it’s a tough decision which waterfall to visit first – but we suggest you read our guide on how to find Windin Falls first up!

 Millaa Millaa Waterfall Circuit